 Six weeks into my pregnancy with my daughter, I was a wreck.

-I had two young boys to care for, a husband with a new job, and I couldn’t open my eyes or stand up too quickly without getting violently ill.
+I couldn’t open my eyes or stand up too quickly without getting violently ill.
 My weight was dropping, and I’d given up on trying to keep food down.
-A sip of water was enough of a challenge.
 My doctor seemed to understand that it was pretty bad and prescribed some medications, but was otherwise dismissive of my concerns.

 The trips to the ER for fluids were frustrating because the nurses would pump me full of fluids and Zofran and Phenergan and assure me that this would all be over by the end of my first trimester.

 They minimized what I was going through, even when my labs came back showing signs of malnutrition and dehydration.